-Wastewater: Submersible pumps are widely used in the wastewater industry.
+Wastewater: Submersible pumps are widely used in the grit and wastewater industry.
 They are often used in pump and lift stations because they are compact and are less costly to install than other pumps.

-Sewage treatment: This application requires submersible pumps, such as grinder pumps, that can transport solid material without obstruction from entry to discharge.
+Sewage treatment: This application requires submersible pumps, such as grinder pumps, that can transport solid material without obstruction from pump inlet to discharge.
 These pumps often reduce sewage material to particles for easier handling and downstream treatment.

-Sump pumping: Submersible pumps are often used to remove a liquid from a particular area at no great depth.
-This could include emptying tailings ponds from mining operations or pumping out water from a building following flooding.
+Sump pumping: Submersible pumps are often used to remove water that has accumulated in a low-lying area or pit where water can collect.
+An example is removing tailings ponds from mining operations or removing water from the basement of a building due to flooding.

 Wells: Water wells and boreholes employ these pumps to lift water to the surface.
 The oil and gas industry uses ESP submersible pumps extensively to lift oil to the surface from deep wells.